gabe-kai/EarthRing/docs/06-client-architecture.md

 **Active Floor System**:
 - The active floor is a player-selected floor (-2 to +2) that determines which floor's content is loaded and where actions occur
 - **Independent of camera elevation**: The camera can zoom out for a wider view while keeping actions on the selected floor
-- **System-wide filtering**: All rendering systems (ChunkManager, ZoneManager, GridOverlay) filter content by active floor
+- **System-wide filtering**: All rendering systems (ChunkManager, ZoneManager) filter content by active floor
 - **Automatic cleanup**: When the active floor changes, all content from the old floor is removed and content for the new floor is loaded
 - **Event-driven**: Systems listen to `activeFloorChanged` events to update automatically
 - **UI Control**: Active floor can be changed using the `+`/`−` buttons in the zones toolbar (click "Z" icon to expand)